 Make additional accommodations for children who are deaf/hard of hearing.

 Along with lip-reading and interpreters, students may use technology like hearing aids, assistive listening devices, and captioning or transcription.
 With or without this technology, teachers can also make a variety of accommodations to help these students learn.
 In many cases, an IEP will detail the adaptations needed.
-Here are some of the options for helping students who are deaf/hard of hearing succeed.
-(See a detailed list here.)

 Face students when speaking, and be sure you have their attention.